gideon-jacob/pec-mentee-management-system/agent-docs/SRS_REPORT.md

 ### 4.1 User Interfaces

 The application will feature a clean, modern, and intuitive graphical user interface (GUI).
 Key UI elements will include:
+- The UI will incorporate the college's branding, using the primary color `#a61612` (from the college logo) for key interactive elements to ensure a consistent and familiar look and feel.
 - A centralized dashboard for each user role providing a quick overview of relevant information (e.g., list of mentees for a mentor, departmental stats for an HOD).
 - User-friendly forms for data entry with clear labels, placeholders, and real-time validation to minimize errors.
 - Interactive and responsive tables for displaying lists of students and academic data, with robust sorting, filtering, and search capabilities.